Timmo1337/DevKit-Nginx-Apache-Webserver-Installer-Ubuntu20.04-Centos8/README.md

 # DevKit Webserver Installer

-Ubuntu 20.04 and Centos 8 Successfully tested!
+##Ubuntu 20.04 and Centos 8 Successfully tested!
 Linux DevKit Webserver Installer install Nginx as Reverse Proxy for Apache with PHP included.
 Apache gonna be installed on a random port

 ## Installation

 WGET SHOULD DO IT
+PLEASE NOTICE YOU NEED TO UPDATE AND UPGRADE BEFORE YOU CAN INSTALL!

 ```bash
 apt-get update && apt-get upgrade OR yum update && yum upgrade